fulup-bzh/OidConnect/README.md

  out of the box you need to add "laravel-annotations" dependencies as those have been removed from standard L5 distribution.

-      "adamgoose/laravel-annotations": "~5.0" // optional but used in samples https://github.com/adamgoose/laravel-annotations

-4) Refresh your distrib

-     composer update   # one day someone should explain me why 'composer' it soo slow and require so much resources.
-     WARNING: if you installed OidConnect with composer skip step-4 and move directly to step 5
+     composer require "adamgoose/laravel-annotations" # https://github.com/adamgoose/laravel-annotations
+     composer update

-5) If you want to use Orange provider for test, create an alias on localhost
+4) If you want to use Orange provider for test, create an alias on localhost

      ex: in your /etc/hosts   "127.0.0.1 oidconnect.localnet"

-6) Check you basic install works
+5) Check you basic install works

      - add the alias oidconnect.localnet in /etc/hosts pointing to 127.0.0.1
      - start a local server with : php -t public -S 127.0.0.1:8080